eliza-m/LRRpredictor_v1/README.md

 Starting from columns 12 until the end, the amino acid sequence of the detected LRR motif is shown: 5 positions upstream the motif (-5 to -1), the minimalistic motif LxxLxL and 5 positions downstream (6 to 10).

 #### Troubleshooting

 If these files were not generated when runing the provided example, something went wrong during installation.
 Most likely reasons could be:

-* Environment variables are not set.
+* Environment variable is not set.
 Try the following and see if you get simillar paths.
 ```
-root@ea846151db35:/home/test/LRRpredictor_v1# echo -e $LRRpredictor_HOME '\n'$RaptorX_HOME'\n'$HHSUITE_HOME'\n'$HHSUITE_INSTALL_BASE_DIR
+root@ea846151db35:/home/test/LRRpredictor_v1# echo $LRRpredictor_HOME
 /home/test/LRRpredictor_v1
-/home/test/LRRpredictor_v1/RaptorX_Property_Fast
-/home/test/LRRpredictor_v1/hh-suite
-/home/test/LRRpredictor_v1/hh-suite
 ```
-* The folder where the project was build is not in `/home/user/...`.
-See if the above paths start with `/home/user/`

-* Uniprot20 was not downloaded.
+* Uniprot20 was not downloaded or the symbolic link does not point to the uniprot20 files.
 Check the following
 ```
-root@ea846151db35:/home/test/LRRpredictor_v1# ls -lh $RaptorX_HOME/databases/uniprot20/
+root@ea846151db35:/home/test/LRRpredictor_v1# ls -lh ${LRRpredictor_HOME}/RaptorX_Property_Fast/databases/uniprot20/
 total 39G
 -rw------- 1 1001 1001  637 Feb 26  2016 md5sum
 -rw------- 1 1001 1001 1.9G Feb 26  2016 uniprot20_2016_02.cs219